Director of the Department of Tactical Momentum

 03 — The Accidental Hero Posture

-Chest out.
-Chin up.
+Chest expands.
+Chin lifts.

 04 — The Minor Confrontation Instinct